-- Demolition or disposition cannot start until all residents are relocated. - Residents will receive 90 days' advance notice before being relocated. - Each household must be offered comparable housing that meets housing quality standards (HQS) and that is in an area that is not less desirable.
-Comparable units might be other public housing, project-based vouchers (PBVs), or tenant-based Housing Choice Vouchers.
-PHAs are responsible for applying for replacement Tenant Protection Vouchers (TPVs) for units that were occupied within the previous 24 months of SAC approval.
-The TPVs convert to PBVs or HCVs.
-Read more about TPVs in the Tenant Protection Vouchers section of this Advocates' Guide.
+- Demolition or disposition cannot start until all residents are relocated. - Residents will receive 90 days' advance notice before being relocated. - Each household must be offered comparable housing that meets housing quality standards (HQS) and is in an area that is not less desirable.
+Comparable units might be accessed through other public housing, PBVs, or tenant-based Housing Choice Vouchers (HCVs).
+PHAs are responsible for applying for replacement Tenant Protection Vouchers

+(TPVs) for units that were occupied within the previous 24 months of SAC approval.
+TPVs concert to PBVs or HCVs.
+More information about TPVs is available in the Tenant Protection Vouchers section of this Advocate's Guide.

-• Residents' actual relocation expenses will be reimbursed (but the "Uniform Relocation Act," URA, does not apply).
+Residents' actual relocation expenses will be reimbursed (but the "Uniform Relocation Act"; URA does not apply).

-PIH has more information about demo/disp resident relocation is here.
+PIH has more information about demo/dispo resident relocation is here.